 - Basic details about your child's diagnosis & emergency contact details. - Triggers and symptoms that may need to be managed at school. - Any specific actions that school staff need to take in the event of certain symptoms occurring.
-For example, administering medicine, taking child to a quiet space, or using a heat pad. - How to store & administer preventive, rescue and emergency medicines.
+For example, administering medicine, taking child to a quiet space, allowing breaks from lessons, or using a heat pad. - How to store & administer preventive, rescue and emergency medicines.